apache/parquet-format/Encodings.md

 and handled as wrapping around in 2's complement notation so that the original values are correctly restituted.
 This may require explicit care in some programming languages (for example by doing all arithmetic in the unsigned domain).

+One strategy that might be employed to avoid the above mentioned overflow is to perform the subtraction utilizing integers with a larger number of bits.
+For example, while encoding INT32 data one might choose to perform arithmetic operations using 64-bit integers.
+This can lead to situtations where the number of bits used to encode the resulting deltas is greater than the number of bits used to represent the input values.
+While this behavior is allowed, data produced in this manner may not be supported by all readers.
+For this reason, it is suggested that encoders use no more than 32 bits to encode INT32 data, and no more than 64 bits when encoding INT64 data.

 The following examples use 8 as the block size to keep the examples short, but in real cases it would be invalid.